thebigsleepjoe/TTT-Bots-2/README.md

 7. ✅ SUS: Players disguised are always KOS
 8. 📃 SUS: KOS callouts should be made and listened to (from trusted players).
 9. 📃 SUS: Players killing traitors should be trusted immediately (instead of shooting first, questions later), just makes more sense.
+10. ✅ SUS: Calling KOS should do something.

 Basic behavior tree (this is out of order):
 1. ✅ Wandering